Delaware

 Murat serves as the Chief Financial Officer of The Farm Soho, bringing over 20 years of experience from Deloitte US and EY US, where he worked with financial services clients, including hedge funds and private equity funds.
 In addition to his corporate expertise, Murat has founded several startup companies, some of which are on track for IPOs within the next 5 to 8 years.<br /> <br /> He holds a Master of Business Administration (MBA) and a Master of Science (M.S.) in Accounting and Taxation from the University of Hartford, Connecticut.
 Murat is a Certified Public Accountant (CPA) licensed in New York and Connecticut and is a member of the American Institute of Certified Public Accountants (AICPA) and the New York State Society of CPAs.

-The Florida registered agent acts as your company’s official representative.
-They receive legal and government notices.
-This is particularly crucial if your business is sued or receives a compliance notification.
-You may also need to respond to a tax-related inquiry.
-Some key reasons for appointing a Florida registered agent service include:
+The Florida registered agent acts as your company’s official representative for receiving legal and government notices.
+This is especially important if your business is sued or receives a compliance notification.

-Without a registered agent, your Florida business risks missing important deadlines, which could lead to fines or even losing the ability to operate in Florida.
+Without a registered agent, your business may miss critical deadlines and risk fines or loss of ability to legally operate in Florida.

-To qualify as a Florida registered agent, the individual or company must meet the following requirements:
+To qualify as a Florida registered agent, an individual or company must meet the following requirements:

-Business owners can act as their own registered agent, but many prefer a premium registered agent service.
-This eliminates the burden of being constantly available, protects privacy, and ensures compliance with Florida’s business laws.
+Business owners can act as their own registered agent, but many prefer to use a professional service for convenience, privacy, and reliability.

-Failure to appoint and maintain a Florida registered agent can result in severe consequences, including:
+Failure to appoint and maintain a Florida registered agent can result in the following consequences:

-To avoid these risks, it is crucial to have a dependable registered agent who can promptly handle all legal notices.
+To avoid these risks, use a dependable registered agent who can promptly handle all legal notices and communications.

-When forming a Florida business, you must designate a Florida registered agent in your Articles of Organization or Articles of Incorporation.
+When forming a Florida business, you must designate a registered agent in your Articles of Organization (LLC) or Articles of Incorporation (corporation).

 If you need to change your Florida registered agent, you must: